Linaro/lava/doc/v2/debian.rst

 To install any package, including the developer build packages, the corresponding package **must** already be installed at the current production release version (or better), on the same machine.
 This ensures that all of the runtime dependencies already exist on the system.
-(If you are building for installation on Jessie, you will need a fully installed Jessie VM to test the packages built for Jessie.)

 .. _devel_branches: